EFAP Section 3

 9. Funding allocation options.
 EFAP funding is flexible in how it can be used in each county.
 EFAP is a locally driven program.
 The Lead Agency and Food Pantries within a county or multi-county service area, shall determine how to spend their EFAP funds at the Biennial Meeting.
 See the EFAP Biennial Meeting Handout (AGR6-2503-011) for additional information.

-1. The county Food Pantries and the Lead Agency may choose to fund any one or any combination of the following:
+1. The county Food Pantries and the Lead Agency may choose to fund any one or combination of the following:

 1. Allocate funds for each Food Pantry to use as they wish on allowable expenditures.